ringcentral/ringcentral-api-docs/docs/basics/explorer.md

 <ol>
 <li><a href="https://developers.ringcentral.com/login.html#/">Login or create an account</a> if you have not done so already.</li>
 <li>Go to Console/Apps and click 'Create App' button.</li>
-<li>Select "Office Integration App" under "What type of app are you creating?"</li>
+<li>Select "API App for RingCentral Office" under "What type of app are you creating?"</li>
 <li>Select "Other Non-UI" under "Where will you be calling the API from?"
 <li>Select "Only members of my organization/company" under "Who will be authorized to access your app?"
 <li>On the third page of the create app wizard, select all permissions for your test.<br>